Steel City Spine and Orthopedic Center

 Minimally invasive spine surgery (MISS) can help you avoid the pain, scarring, and prolonged healing time needed after open surgery.
 If you have back or neck pain and other treatments haven’t relieved your pain, minimally invasive spine surgery specialist Jocelyn Idema, DO, at Steel City Spine and Orthopedic Center can help.
 Dr. Idema performs cutting-edge surgeries like spine decompression and disc replacement using minimally invasive techniques wherever possible.
-Call the office in Pittsburgh, McKees Rocks, or Washington, Pennsylvania, today or book an appointment using the online form.
+Call one of our convenience offices in Pittsburgh, McKees Rocks, or Washington, Pennsylvania, today.
+We also offer convenient online appointment requests.
+Please scroll to the bottom of our webpage to book an appointment using the online forms.

 Minimally invasive spine surgery (MISS) is an approach to surgery that avoids making large incisions that are typically used in traditional open surgery.

 Instead, Dr. Idema makes one or more very small incisions.
 She then puts specialized instruments into the small incisions she has made, using state-of-the-art imaging technologies to guide her.